 Tuition assistance at Kimberton Waldorf School is need-based; amounts awarded are based solely on demonstrated financial need.
+Tuition assistance is available for students in kindergarten through grade twelve.
 Admission decisions are made separately from decisions regarding tuition assistance.
 Awards are determined by the Tuition Assistance Committee.
 In determining awards, the Committee relies upon the expected family contribution as calculated by the School and Student Service for Financial Aid (SSS), the family’s submitted tax returns, and any special financial considerations communicated by the family.
 Final assistance decisions are based on the Committee’s assessment of the family’s needs, the number of applications, the needs within specific classes, and the overall needs of the school as reflected in the budgeted funds available.
 There is always a greater demand for assistance than there are resources.
 Because the demand for assistance is high, families are advised that they may need to seek additional resources to supplement the grants they receive from the School’s tuition assistance program.
 In many cases, the school can meet only a portion of a family’s need as calculated by SSS.

 The membership of the Tuition Assistance Committee consists of faculty, staff, and alumni parents.
 Members are kept confidential.
 The criteria for membership include knowledge of financial matters, the capacity for objective decision making and a willingness to uphold the philosophy of the school’s Tuition Assistance program.
 The Tuition Assistance Committee makes need-based assistance awards using required financial documentation provided by parents.

-The range of need-based assistance is generally between 5% and 60% of tuition.
+The range of need-based assistance is generally between 5% and 50% of tuition and is only awarded to students in kindergarten through grade twelve.
 Tuition assistance must be applied for annually.
 While the School cannot guarantee the same level of financial support beyond any single year, the goal is to continue offering an award consistent with a family’s demonstrated need whenever possible.